MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-build.md

 - The latest [Windows 11 SDK build](https://developer.microsoft.com/windows/downloads/windows-sdk/).
 If using the Windows 11 SDK version 22000, the updated version on July 29, 2022 includes key fixes for building Arm64EC apps.
 - Visual Studio 2022 version 17.3 or later.
 - Arm64EC tools installed with the Visual Studio Installer.
+# To improve comprehension, reorder the list in the order of installation.
+# Visual Studion
+# Windows 11 SDK
+# Arm64ED tools.
 In the Visual Studio Installer, you can add the Arm64EC tools by searching under **Individual components** and selecting the **MSVC v143 - VS 2022 C++ ARM64EC build tools** checkbox.
+# Put this note in the same line as the Arm64EC tool item so the reader doesn't have to hunt for how to install these tools.

   ![Visual Studio Installer Arm64EC checkbox screenshot](./images/arm64ec-vs-installer.png)